 Since 1978, Mel has tried more than 100 jury trials to verdict in both state and federal court and has handled over 40 appeals before the North Carolina Supreme Court, the North Carolina Court of Appeals and the United States Fourth Circuit Court of Appeals.

-Through his years of practice, Mel has handled a wide variety of complex civil litigation, including large, multi-party product liability actions, complex fire and explosion cases, drug and medical device litigation, intellectual property litigation, premises liability and security litigation, liquor liability litigation as well as wrongful death and catastrophic personal injury litigation.
+Through his years of practice, Mel has handled a wide variety of complex civil litigation, including large, multi-party product liability actions, complex fire and explosion cases, drug and medical device litigation, premises liability and security litigation, liquor liability litigation as well as wrongful death and catastrophic personal injury litigation.

-In 2012 he was elected to membership in the Federation of Defense and Corporate Counsel (FDCC), an invitation-only organization consisting of accomplished defense attorneys, corporate counsel, and insurance industry executives who have achieved professional distinction during their careers.
+Mel is a member of the Federation of Defense and Corporate Counsel (FDCC), an invitation-only organization consisting of accomplished defense attorneys, corporate counsel, and insurance industry executives who have achieved professional distinction during their careers.
 He currently serves as a Vice-Chair of the Admissions Committee.
-In 2012, 2015, and 2023, Best Lawyers named him as the Charlotte Personal Injury Litigation Defendants’ Lawyer of the Year.
-In 2014, 2016, 2018, and 2020 Best Lawyers named him as the Lawyer of the Year in Product Liability Litigation in Charlotte.
+In 2012, 2015, and 2023, Best Lawyers named him the Charlotte Personal Injury Litigation Defendants’ Lawyer of the Year.
+In 2014, 2016, 2018, and 2020, Best Lawyers named him the Lawyer of the Year in Product Liability Litigation in Charlotte.

-Long active in the North Carolina Association of Defense Attorneys, Mel served on the organization’s board of directors and as president in 2005-2006.
+Long active in the North Carolina Association of Defense Attorneys (NCADA), Mel served on the organization’s board of directors and as president in 2005-2006.
 In June of 2023 the NCADA presented him with its J. Robert Elster Award for Professional Excellence.
 He chaired the North Carolina Defense Fund from 2007-2009 and participated on the North Carolina Equal Access to Justice Commission from 2006-2007.

-Mel and his wife of over 39 years have two adult children and celebrated the birth of their second grandson in May 2019.
+Mel and his wife of over 43 years have two adult children and three energetic grandsons.
 While not spending quality time with his family, Mel enjoys traveling, listening to music, golf and trying to exercise.
 He is an avid sports fan, cheering on the Carolina Panthers, Charlotte Hornets and, above all else, the New York Yankees.

 PROFESSIONAL AND CIVIC INVOLVEMENT: